History, Perfumes

 The fragrance wheel

-He developed the wheel in 1983 as a visual representation to categorize and classify different types of fragrances based on their dominant scent characteristics.
+He developed the wheel in 1983 as a visual representation to categorise and classify different fragrances based on their dominant scent characteristics.
 This would make it easier to find a scent under a specific category.

-Michael Edwards is well-known in the perfume industry for his extensive knowledge and expertise in fragrances.
+Michael Edwards is well-known in the perfume industry for his extensive fragrance knowledge and expertise.
 His creation of the fragrance wheel has become a widely used tool in the world of perfumery, helping both professionals and consumers understand and appreciate the diverse range of scents available in the market.

 Affiliate disclosure